Why Become a Freelance Academic Writer?

 Freelancing can be a lonely business, especially if you work remotely or from home.
 If you are a naturally sociable person, it can be very hard to work by yourself and maintain self-discipline and motivation.
 There is no office chatter or gossiping around the water cooler; no team nights out or drinks after work.
 For some people this is ideal, as they much prefer to work in peace and quiet, but for others, the loneliness of working by yourself or for yourself is something that they hadn't considered.
 Even if you do prefer to work in your own space, the value of having a contact team to talk to shouldn't be underestimated, so that might be something you should look for.

 At Academic Knowledge, we appreciate it can sometimes be a lonely business, so we are only a phone call or message away if you ever want to have a chat, even if it's not specifically work-related.
-We have an open-door policy at our office in Nottingham, so if you're ever in the area, let us know as we'd be more than happy for you to stop by, grab a coffee and meet all the in-house staff.
-We also put on events throughout the year which give you the opportunity to visit and meet other freelancers working for us if you wish.

 If you decide you want to take the plunge and become a freelance writer, one partial solution is to dip your toe in the water by doing a small amount of freelance work alongside your main job until you are sure that this is what you like.
 Make sure that you keep up-to-date with your admin, and if you are still employed, remember that most employment contracts have a clause stating that you have an obligation to tell your employer if you take a second job, even if it is freelance.
 You will almost certainly need to submit a self-assessment tax return, unless your main job has a very low-income threshold - if you are in any doubt at all about this, do seek professional advice.
 You'll need to ensure that you have access to the materials you need to complete freelance work to the standard that clients expect.
 Some freelance agencies are more supportive than others when it comes to access to materials, such as journal databases or specialist software, so this is another aspect you might want to check.